 After hours of first-hand testing and comparison, we recommend the Ecobee SmartThermostat as the best smart thermostat overall.
 It stands out for featuring a wireless sensor which you can place in any room, ideally whichever takes the longest to heat or cool.
 Using this, you can set the Ecobee to continue running until that specific room has reached the ideal temperature.
 This sensor also features a motion detector, so if no one’s in the room, it won’t bother to heat or cool it.

 As it’s compatible with Alexa, you can also use Amazon’s voice assistant to control it.
 The speaker’s admittedly not as good as the Echo Dot, but it’s substantial enough that you can extend to Alexa in another room without needing to invest in another smart speaker.
 If you’re after privacy, you can also turn Alexa off if needed.
+If you're a HomeKit user, it's also compatible with Siri — though you'll also need a HomePod or HomePod mini.

 If you want something with more of a premium feel, then the Nest Learning Thermostat is worth considering.
 The design is very user-friendly and it comes in a range of colors to suit your home including black, brass, copper, steel and white.
 Nest also offers remote sensors, but it’s worth noting that they don’t detect motion, unlike Ecobee’s.